qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 Open banking in the EU.
 Open APIs to all bank acccounts (XS2A).
 A platform that shows all your bank accounts can be made by anyone.
 A trusted vendor should be able to move money between all your accounts.
 Drop fees with currency transanctions.
 Currency transactions are funding other bank stuff.

+Financial platforms are coming, it will be interesting to see how they survive and where they are coming.